-This bill amends the Freedom of Information Act of 1967 and introduces new provisions regarding the handling of violations related to the issuance of bonds by governing bodies.
+This bill amends the Freedom of Information Act of 1967 and introduces new provisions regarding the actions of governing bodies in relation to the issuance of bonds.
 Specifically, it establishes that if a circuit court finds a governing body or its member has violated the law concerning bond issuance, the court can only invalidate the action within thirty days of its occurrence.
-If the finding occurs after this period, the governing body must remedy the violation within thirty days by providing notice, disclosing the violation at a public meeting, and authorizing the action in question.
+If the court's finding occurs after this period, the governing body must remedy the violation within thirty days by providing notice, disclosing the violation at a public meeting, and authorizing the action in question.
 Additionally, the bill imposes a civil penalty of $1,000 on each responsible member of the governing body, which must be paid to the claimant and cannot be satisfied with public funds.

 Old version SB614 Original - 4-2-2025 05:11 PM: 25-19-106